moizalicious/siddhi-json-structs/README.md

 ]
 ```

 ### Annotations
-Defines the annotations of any Siddhi element definition, as all annotations have somewhat the following structure.
+Defines the annotations of any Siddhi element, as all annotations have somewhat the same structure.
-They are defined in a element definition in the name `annotationList` and have the following JSON structure.
+They are defined in as a part of a Siddhi element using the name `annotationList`, and have the following JSON structure.
 ```
 [
     {